-Thursday evenings from 30th September 2021 – face-to-face* and online (spaces available)
+Thursday evenings from 27th January 2022 – face-to-face* (full, join waitlist**) and online (spaces available)

 This CPD Standards Office accredited course runs over 8-weeks (with breaks for school holidays), with a small group online or face-to-face in weekly two-hour sessions starting at 7.30pm.
 You’ll be provided with everything you need to practise mindfulness, including recorded audio meditation practices and written material for use at home.
 It’s based on the eight-week courses MBCT and MBSR (see below for more detail on this).

 The benefits of this course have been far-reaching and have had an impact on all aspects of my life!

 Regular mindfulness practice has been shown many times to be beneficial to most of those who practise, building resilience, enhancing well-being, reducing stress, and improving focus and clarity at work and at home.
 It has been shown to help us become more aware of the often illogical patterns our thinking mind is drawn into, providing approaches to take back the control we think we should have.